crustio/Crust-Grants-Program/applications/switchswap.md

 We are planning to build many other things on switchswap; some page are in our development plan:

 1. Dedicated NFT viewer: to view the content of user's NFT, user can check the storage status of their file on Crust Network from this pages
-2. NFT manager: to view all NFT the user have in their wallet
+2. NFT manager: to view all NFT the user has in their wallet
-3. Proposal page: this page lets user propose their opinion, suggestion for switchswap, the data will be stored Polygon Network.
+3. Proposal page: this page lets user propose their opinions, suggestions for switchswap, the data will be stored in Polygon Network.
 4. Funbox: this page has multiple small tools that are useful for users, e.g.:

     $CRU faucet box that allows users to receive $CRU if they tweet a status on Twitter including required keywords